Omaargu/alx-system_engineering-devops/0x02-shell_redirections/README.md

     Output format: One line, one word
     Words should be sorted
-*grep -E :Display lines containing the pattern “root” from the file /etc/passwd
+*grep -E :Display lines containing the pattern “root” from the file /etc/passwd *grep -E "bin" /etc/passwd | wc -l : Display the number of lines that contain the pattern “bin” in the file /etc/passwd